cis-ds/course-site/content/notes/twitter-api-practice.markdown

 ## Exercise: Practice using `rtweet`

 1. Create a new R project on your computer.
 You can use Git or not - it is just for practice in class today
-1. Setup your API key with a Twitter app
-1. Authenticate using the `rtweet` package in R
 1. Find the 1000 most recent tweets by [Katy Perry](https://twitter.com/katyperry), [Kim Kardashian West](https://twitter.com/KimKardashian), and [Ariana Grande](https://twitter.com/ArianaGrande).
 1. Visualize their tweet frequency by week.
 Who posts most often?
 Who posts least often?